Neutral phylogenetic models and their role in tree-based biodiversity measures: Phylogenetic diversity

 \subsection{Stochastic diversity indices for extinction at the present}

-Let $X$ denote a set of extant species, and consider the (random) subset $\cS$ of species in $X$ that will still be extant at time $t_*>t$ under some extinction model.
+Let $X$ denote a set of extant species, and consider the (random) subset $\cS$ of species in $X$ that will still be extant (i.e. still present) at some future time $t_*>t$ under some extinction model.
 Let $(T, \ell)$ be an associated phylogenetic tree with leaf set $X$.
 Focusing on any particular species $x \in X$, let $\cS_x = \cS \setminus\{x\}$ and let

-Thus $\psi_x$ measures the expected increase in PD at time $t_*$ if species $x$ is present compared with if it is absent at time $t_*$ (noting that other species may also be extinct at time $t_*)$.
+Thus $\psi_x$ measures the expected additional PD at time $t_*$ if species $x$ is present compared with if it is absent at time $t_*$ (noting that other species may also be extinct at time $t_*)$.
 If we now specialise the extinction model to the gFOB model, where each species $s$ in $X$ has probability $\epsilon_s$ of being extinct at time $t_*$, then:

 Analogously, let